Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Power-Efficient O-RU Selection, GPP and Power Allocation

-Note that $l_0$ norm is not a real norm and $\Vert.\Vert_0$ is not a convex function.
-Hence, the optimization problem in \eqref{eq:optimization2} is not convex.
-One way to solve this problem in an efficient way is to replace the $l_0$ norm by a more tractable function.
-After evaluating several methods, we have observed that the following approach leads to decent performance with nice convergence properties in the considered iterative algorithm.
-The following continuously differentiable concave function can be used in place of $\Vert \vect{z}\Vert_0$: with $\alpha>0$ \cite{rinaldi2010concave}.
-It can be seen that as $\alpha \to \infty$, $f(\vect{z})\to \Vert \vect{z}\Vert_0$.
-Using the concave function $f(\vect{z})$, the non-convex problem in \eqref{eq:optimization2} can be approximated as where the constants $\mathcal{A}_{i}$, for $i\in\{z,\rho\}$ in the objective function are obtained by summing the terms that multiply the corresponding $\Vert \cdot\Vert_0$ terms in \eqref{eq:Yobjective}.
+where the constants $\mathcal{A}_{i}$, for $i\in\{z,\rho\}$ in the objective function are obtained by summing the terms that multiply the corresponding $\Vert \cdot\Vert_0$ terms in \eqref{eq:Yobjective}.
 The above problem is in concave programming form.
 It is not convex, but the so-called \emph{concave-convex procedure (CCP)} outlined in Algorithm~\ref{alg:ccp} can be used, where the concave objective function is convexified around the previous solution and a convex problem is solved at each iteration.
 From \cite[Thm.~4]{sriperumbudur2009convergence}, Algorithm~\ref{alg:ccp} converges to a stationary point of the problem in \eqref{eq:optimization3} under suitable constraint qualification when \eqref{eq:optimization3} is feasible.

-Using the output of Algorithm~\ref{alg:ccp}, O-RU-UE association can be determined by detecting the entries of the vectors $\boldsymbol{\rho}_k^{(t)}$ which are above a certain threshold $0<\zeta\ll 1$.
-Then, the number of required GPPs and LCs in the O-Cloud are computed.
-As a final stage, using only the non-zero power coefficients, we solve the problem of minimizing radio site power consumption under the SINR and per-O-RU power constraints to obtain the final power allocation.